iklein99/homebridge-smartthings/README.md

 require a lot of work to install.
 It will discover devices automatically as well as unregister devices that are removed from your smarttthings network.
 This is currently under development.

+## New in version 1.0.3

+Added the ability to specify locations to ignore.
+The locations are the names you set in the Smartthings App.
+See "How to configure" below to learn how to specify locations to ignore.

 ## Fixed in version 1.0.2

 Config UI now works.